kantega/htmx-workshop/README.md

 # HTMX-workshop

 HTMX is a powerful tool for building modern web applications without JavaScript.
-In this workshop, we'll dive into the basics of HTMX and learn how to enhance your web projects with dynamic, interactive features.
+In this workshop, we'll introduce the basic concepts of HTMX by making progressive enhancements to a webshop.

-Ready to explore the world of HTMX and revolutionize the way you build web applications?
-Let's dive in and discover the power of HTMX together!

 ## Run the application

 Spring MVC: go to the folder `java` and run `mvn spring-boot:run` or use the run-button in your editor.
 Then open a browser and go to http://localhost:8080

 ASP.NET: go to the folder `dotnet` and run `dotnet watch` to get hot-reload on changes made to Razor files.
 A browser should open automatically when the application is finished building.

 ## Exercise 1 - Dynamic "Add to cart"